The Best MOOCs and E-Learning Platforms

 LearnWorlds has made it easy for you to design online courses that are focused on the requirements of your students.
 It’s a paid platform with a variety of tools for creating courses, as well as SEO tools and excellent landing page optimization and customization possibilities.
 Customer support and beginner-friendliness are also disadvantages.

 Another popular MOOC platform is edX.
 More than 2,500 courses from 140 higher education institutions are available to students.
 Computer science classes in Python, front-end and full-stack programming, and cybersecurity are also available on the platform.
 It makes use of an open-source learning framework that enables developers and educators to improve MOOCs.

 Udacity is a for-profit MOOC platform that focuses on technical and vocational online courses for job advancement.
 Data science, cloud computing, autonomous systems, and artificial intelligence are among the topics covered.
-Students can also enrol in C++, blockchain, and Android development programming and development classes.
+Students can also enroll in C++, blockchain, marketing analytics, and Android development programming and development classes.

 You may use free online certificates to help you stand out from the crowd.
 Alison is a fantastic site for free learning.
 Not all Alison courses are accredited, and most were formerly unaccredited.
 CPD UK has now accredited a great majority of them, so you need not worry!

 Each course includes a discussion board where students may debate courses and ask questions and a portal to post their final projects.
 Students can then look at each other’s work and remark on it.
 You may also conceal your final project and participation in the course from other users in the settings if you’re bashful.

 A mini-portfolio featuring some of their other efforts appears when you open a student’s work.
 Users may add connections to social media or their website to their profile page and indicate if they’re available for freelance work.